 The export path of a file system must be correctly represented in your mount command, or the mount will fail.

-The export path is specified when a file system is associated with a mount target.
+The export path is specified when you create an export for the file system in a mount target.
 It uniquely identifies the file system within the mount target, letting you associate multiple file systems to a single mount target.
 The export path is appended to the mount target IP address, and used to mount the file system.

 sudo mount 10.0.0.6:/example/path /mnt/mountpointA